Dazzling Holiday Lights

-Just outside Houston, TX, Prestonwood Forest is a suburban development with me than 750 houses.
+Just outside Houston, Prestonwood Forest is a suburban development with more than 750 houses.
 Back in 1978, a group of residents on one street decided to coordinate all their holiday displays around a single theme.

 On the second Sunday of December, all the lights are turned on at once throughout the subdivision.
-This marks the beginning of what is now known as Prestonwood's Night of Lights.
+This marks the beginning of what is now known as Prestonwood's "Nite of Lights".
 During the two week event, more than 15,000 drive through this one of a kind Christmas tradition.